What Is a Brute-Force Attack?

 Example of a Brute-Force Attack

-In 2020, the Canadian Revenue Agency found themselves on the receiving end of a brute-force attack.
+In 2020, the Canadian Revenue Agency found themselves on the receiving end of a brute-force password attack.
 The resulting damage included 11,000 compromised accounts.
 The hackers utilized previously stolen credentials and executed a credential stuffing attack.
 The attack forced the service to temporarily shut down, and the compromised accounts were linked to the GCKey portal, a system used by 30 federal departments.

 How Do You Defend Against a Brute-Force Attack?